From localized to well-mixed: How commuter interactions shape disease spread: Continuum Results

 For a localized initial condition like we have been considering, the correct choice of $\vec{k}$ is that which minimizes $c(\vec{k})$.
-To see how this connects to our previous result, consider the quadratic approximation used in the previous section: $\phi(k) \approx 1+\frac{1}{2d}k^2 \langle x^2 \rangle$.
-Then, one can easily check that the minimum wave speed is that given in equation \eqref{eq:speed}.
-More generally, one must find the moment-generating function and find the minimum of \eqref{eq:speedCorrected}.
+Note that the diffusion approximation considered previously amounts to keeping only quadratic terms in our moment-generating function.
+If we make the approximation $\phi(k) \approx 1+\frac{1}{2d}k^2 \langle x^2 \rangle \implies \phi(k)^2 \approx 1+\frac{1}{d}k^2 \langle x^2 \rangle $, then one can easily check that the minimum wave speed is that given in equation \eqref{eq:speed}.
+In order to find the non-perturbative wave speed, one must first find the exact moment-generating function $\phi(\Vec{k})$ and then find the minimum of \eqref{eq:speedCorrected} numerically.

 As an example, let's find $\phi(\vec{k})$ and $c(\vec{k})$ in 1D when $G$ takes the form of equation \eqref{eq:TruncatedPowerLaw}.
 For $|kl|<1$,